Joseph A. Baer

-Joseph Augustus Baer (April 29, 1878 - August 30, 1958) was a highly decorated officer in the United States Army with the rank of Brigadier General.
-A veteran Cavalry officer of several conflicts, Baer distinguished himself first during the fighting with Moro rebels in the Philippines in 1909 and then during his service with American Expeditionary Forces during World War I.
+Joseph Augustus Baer (April 29, 1878 – August 30, 1958) was a highly decorated officer in the United States Army with the rank of brigadier general.
+A veteran cavalry officer of several conflicts, he distinguished himself first during the fighting with Moro rebels in the Philippines in 1909 and then during his service with the American Expeditionary Forces during World War I.

-He rose to the general's rank during World War II and served as Chief of Staff, Second Service Command with headquarters at Governors Island, New York for the most of the war.
-While in this capacity he was responsible for the Civil defense of New York, New Jersey and Delaware before retiring in early 1944 due to his age.
+He rose to the rank of general during World War II and served as chief of staff, Second Service Command with headquarters at Governors Island, New York for the most of the war.
+While in this capacity he was responsible for the civil defense of New York, New Jersey and Delaware before retiring in early 1944 due to his age.

 Early career

 Joseph A. Baer was born on April 29, 1878 in Kutztown, Pennsylvania as the son of Dr. Samuel Adam Baer and his wife Clara Hartman Baer.
-His father was one of the most prominent educators of Pennsylvania and served as Superintendent of the schools of Berks county for six years and City Superintendent of the schools of Reading, Pennsylvania for almost ten years.
-Young Joseph graduated from the Reading High School in summer of 1895 and was able to secure an appoint to the United States Military Academy at West Point, New York.
+His father was one of the most prominent educators of Pennsylvania, and served as superintendent of the schools of Berks County for six years and city superintendent of the schools of Reading, Pennsylvania for almost ten years.
+Joseph graduated from the Reading High School in summer of 1895 and secured an appointment to the United States Military Academy at West Point, New York.

-Baer entered the Academy as Cadet in June 1896 and among his classmates were future generals including Walter S. Grant, Upton Birnie Jr., Augustine McIntyre Jr., Archibald H. Sunderland, or Charles M. Wesson.
-He reached the rank of Cadet-Captain, commanding the Company C and graduated on June 13, 1900.
-Baer was commissioned second lieutenant in the United States Cavalry on the same date and assigned to 6th Cavalry Regiment located in China as a part of the International China Relief Expedition with the objective of relieving the defenders of the Beijing Legation Quarter in Beijing during the Boxer Rebellion.
-Baer remained in China until the end of May 1931 when he accompanied the regiment to Manila.
-He was promoted to First lieutenant of Cavalry in February 1901.
+Baer entered the Academy as a cadet in June 1896.
+Among his classmates were future generals including Walter S. Grant, Upton Birnie Jr., Augustine McIntyre Jr., Archibald H. Sunderland, and Charles M. Wesson.
+Baer reached the rank of cadet-captain, commanding the Company C, and graduated on June 13, 1900.

+He was commissioned second lieutenant in the United States Cavalry on the same date .He was assigned to 6th Cavalry Regiment located in China as a part of the International China Relief Expedition, with the objective of relieving the defenders of the Beijing Legation Quarter in Beijing during the Boxer Rebellion.
+He remained in China until the end of May 1931, when he accompanied the regiment to Manila.
+He was promoted to first lieutenant of cavalry in February 1901.